graphile-contrib/postgraphile-plugin-derived-field/README.md

 <!--  If an `inflect` function is provided, new fields will be generated using `resolve`.
 If `inflect` is omitted, the existing fields will be wrapped by `resolve`. -->

+If `returnTypeName` is not specified, the field is defined as a `GraphQLString` type.

 ## Use Cases

 ### Derive a new field from an existing field